This post contains affiliate links.

 The Everest View Trek is only 7 days long, and does not go all the way to Base Camp.

 Instead it stops and turns around at the town of Tengboche, but still gave awesome views of Mount Everest for many days along the hike.
 We chose this option because we were short on time.

 The Everest Base Camp trek is longer and more expensive, and takes 15 days instead of 7.

 3. How Much Does an Everest View Trek Cost

-I did the Everest view trek in 2015, and the cost for all food and accommodation, guide, porter, two night stay in Kathmandu, flights to Lukla and back, and a private car to Pokhara was $840 per person.
+I did the Everest View Trek in 2015, and the cost for food, accommodation, guide, porter, a two night stay in Kathmandu, flights to Lukla and back, and a private car to Pokhara was $840 per person.